 11. Dress up utensils with checkerboard napkins and twine

 This is so Pinterest, isn’t it?
 It’s a really simple thing to do, and you can make these as far in advance as you want.
-They add a really fun twist to your party and honestly, they make people smile!
+They add a really fun twist to your party or barbecue bridal shower and honestly, they make people smile!
 Besides, you’re going to provide them with napkins and utensils anyway, they might as well be cute!

 Here’s what you do.
 Place a napkin down on the table.
 Stack your utensils, knife first, fork on top of that and finally the spoon.
 If using straws (please use paper straws like the one in my photo, plastic straws are a real problem in our oceans!) place it next to the other utensils.